 - ErsatzTV - Lets you Emulate custom TV Channels of your own content, and connect it to plex/emby/jellyfin.
 The dev is amazing, and built out a lot of the Intel QuickSync functionality when I needed help with it.

 - Unmanic - A set it and forget it hardware transcoder.
 I use it just to remux mp4 into mkv on the host system that doesn't have a graphics card.
-I even wrote a plugin which makes it ignore 'Hardlinked' files
+I even wrote the plugin which makes it ignore 'Hardlinked' files

 - PlexAniSync - Syncs Plex Anime watched info with AniList.